 I have, in fact I did it for the first time the other day.
 They don’t make it easy for you if you are in the UK but I discovered a way of withdrawing money fast.
 You can easily withdraw money to your UK account if you have the coinbase and revolut apps.
 The step by step process is described in this thread, it takes a bit of time to set it up but once its up an running its very easy to withdraw money.

 There's so many spam and freudster sites nowadays.
 How do you know which ones are legit?

 Yes, the crypto space exploded in 2017, so many new coins out there and loads of fraudsters ripping off people.
 I think if you are new to the crypto space and want to buy from a secure site, make sure you use a well known website.
 I.e something like Coinbase or Nutmeg and ensure you set up all the security measures (text confirmation, 2 factor authentication etc).

 OK, I think I am following but what do you ACTUALLY do once you sign up?

 Make sure you do some research around the different exchanges before you sign up (avoid new ones) and always set up all the security authentications.
-If you receive emails to sign up to certain exchanges and buy bitcoin and other coins its most likely a scam site.
+If you receive emails to sign up to certain exchanges in order to buy bitcoin and other coins, its most likely a scam site.
 Stick to the main sites i.e Coinbase, Nutmeg, Gemini, Kraken, Binance and always check the reputation and reviews of other sites before signing up.

 Your top tip for cryptocurrency?